 Variance - Is any deletion from the SHS to the laid out harvest design as shown in the FHP.
 Variance is the sum of deletions and deferrals.
-Percent variance is calculated by dividing the area of the deletions & deferrals by the total SHS area which are highlighted in orange in the table above.
+Percent variance is calculated by dividing the area of the deletions & deferrals by the total SHS area.
+Highlighted in orange in the table above.

 Total unplanned SHS area - the non-laid out SHS within the compartment.
-The total unplanned SHS area is equal to the total SHS within the compartment less the total SHS area planned in the FHP and the variance for that compartment.
-It shows the amount of SHS within the compartment that could be harvested.
+Total unplanned shs area is equal to the total shs within the compartment less the total SHS area planned in the FHP and the variance for that compartment.
+It shows the amount of SHS within the compartment that could be harvested

-Additions - the area not a part of the 15 year SHS that has been added for harvest.
+Additions - area not a part of the 15 year SHS that has been added for harvest.

 Actual Harvest Area - the as-built harvest area in the compartment.
+This number is equal to the total SHS area planned in FHPs plus the additions less the variance.

-SLS will continue the tracking and reporting of variance to the AESRD.
+SHS will continue the tracking and reporting of variance to ESRD.
 Variance information, specifically deletions and deferrals, will be used to improve operational sequencing in the next forest management plan.

-• Growth & Yield Plot Program Activity Summary
+Growth & Yield Plot Program Activity Summary

-With approval of the DFMP, SLS began establishing permanent sample plots (PSP).
+With approval of the detailed forest management plan, SLS began establishing permanent sample plots (PSP) to meet the objectives outlined in the DFMP.
 A total of 28 permanent sample plots were established since the initiation of Spray Lake's growth and yield program.
-Table 17-4 shows the PSP's that have been established to date.
+Table 17-4 below shows the PSP plots that have been established to date.